ChrisM90/TeensyBoy/README.md

 Current Issues:

-1) Weird behaviour when retrieving uint8_t from SRAM not sure if caused by the write failing or the read failing, could be to do with noise from the jumper wires...

-2) Colours are mostly correct however blended semi-transparency produces incorrect colour result.
+1) Colours are mostly correct however blended semi-transparency produces incorrect colour result.

 Do To's:

 1) Move IOReg to the Teensy's RAM.

+2) Design a proper PCB to hold all components, no jumper wires!!

-2) Finish sound implementation.
+3) Finish sound implementation.

-3) Start implemetation of user buttons.
+4) Start implemetation of user buttons.

-4) Serious optimisation and code cleanup.
+5) Serious optimisation and code cleanup.

-5) Proper hardware explanation and documentation.
+6) Proper hardware explanation and documentation.